kolkhis/tech-notes/ato/ato.md

 convention center.
 They have the chance to advertise their product in-person, and give give away "swag" to attendees (e.g., t-shirts, stickers, buttons, hats, etc.).
+RedHat was giving away, and this may shock you, red hats!
+Fedoras, in fact.
+CIQ was giving away Rocky Linux hats, tote bags, stickers, even temporary tattoos!
+One booth was even giving away specially-branded Tide pens!

 This is a great marketplace for exploring solutions that you may want to try out yourself, or perhaps you'll find a solution that you can use